tolgasnet/patent-scraper/README.md

 Minimal Streamlit + Typer project for scraping synthetic-biology patents, storing them as NDJSON, and reviewing them via a lightweight UI.

+Companion guide: see [DESIGN.md](DESIGN.md) for context on core architecture and trade-offs.

 ## Project Layout
 - `ingest/` – Typer CLI (`ingest/cli.py`) and helpers for streaming USPTO XML into `data/patents_synbio_*.jsonl`
 - `visualise/` – Streamlit app (`visualise/app.py`) and supporting modules for filtering and browsing